SebastianBoehler/cryptobot/readme.md

 Welcome to the CryptoBot project, an algorithmic trading bot built with JavaScript.
 This project was initially developed in 2019 and has recently been published in a new repository.
 The bot uses technical indicators to return trading analysis data and a rule tester to iterate over historical data and test multiple strategies.

-\*As of 2020, the code in this repository has not been updated.
+_As of 2020, the code in this repository has not been updated.
 The project transitioned into a maintenance phase and has undergone multiple refactorings in separate repositories to enhance its modularity, making it easier to incorporate new exchanges or custom-built strategies.
 These updates include the utilization of TypeScript, integration of MongoDB for database management, and employment of workers for various tasks.
-These changes are not reflected in this repository, but it has been published to showcase the original version of the project.
+These changes are not reflected in this repository, but it has been published to showcase the original version of the project._

--

 ## Key Components